CrossRef/event-data-user-guide/docs/app-gloss.md

 ### JSON

  JavaScript Object Notation.
 A common format for sending data.
-All data coming out of the CED API is in JSON format.
+All data coming out of the Event Data API is in JSON format.

 ### MEDRA